GianlorenzoDercole/dragon_flight/readme.md

 I really enjoyed building this project.
 There were a few small roadblocks that I encountered, but nothing to difficult.

-One aspect of building the game that was suprisingly difficult was adding the animation to the game, I was bery happy with the way it turned out.
+One aspect of building the game that was suprisingly challenging was adding the animation to the game.
+I was very happy with the way it turned out.

 I feel that my syling abilities improved during the course of this project.